Scorpion (Star Trek: Voyager): Part 1

 Voyager is approaching Borg territory.
 The territory covers thousands of star systems and is too big to go around, but they find a narrow path through the sector that the Borg avoid likely due to the numerous gravimetric distortions within it.
 The senior staff agree that it is better to ride through this path, dubbed the "Northwest Passage", than to face the Borg directly.
 Captain Janeway orders preparations for a Borg encounter.
 While helping the Doctor craft antibodies to disable Borg assimilation, Kes has a brief vision of a pile of Borg corpses.
 She starts to experience several more, all based around the destruction of the Borg and Voyager.

-As they near the Northwest Passage, 15 Borg cubes travel towards them at high speeds, but ignore and pass them.
+As they near the Northwest Passage, fifteen Borg cubes travel towards them at high speeds, but ignore and pass them.
 Shortly afterwards, scans indicate that the cubes have been swiftly destroyed.
 Janeway orders the ship back to investigate.
 They find a bioship is attached to a portion of a Borg hull.
 An away team transports over to discover a pile of Borg corpses, just as Kes had seen, and alien roars elsewhere on the ship.
 As they try to scan for the source, Kes has another vision, this time of Ensign Harry Kim being attacked.
 Janeway orders an emergency beam-out just as an insect-like creature strikes at Kim.
 The bioship detaches from the hull and fires at Voyager as they flee the area, the near-miss negatively affecting the ship.
 Kes reports hearing a voice say, "The weak will perish".

 Janeway orders the crew to continue course for the Northwest Passage.
 Analysis of the Borg's logs shows that the alien species is catalogued as Species 8472 and has defeated the Borg many times before.
 The Doctor is able to eliminate the alien infection in Kim's body using modified Borg nanoprobes.
 Eventually Voyager reaches the Northwest Passage, only to find a fleet of bioships waiting, with more emerging from a quantum singularity.
 After moving to a safe distance, the senior staff discuss their options.
 Janeway proposes a temporary alliance with the Borg to face a common threat, offering the Doctor's cure for the Species 8472's infection as a bargaining chip.
-The staff is dubious but agree it is their only option.
+The senior staff are dubious, but agree that it is their only option.

 Voyager travels to a nearby Borg-occupied world, and is met by a Borg cube.
 Janeway announces their intentions, and the Borg beam her to their ship, where she begins negotiations.
-Suddenly, a fleet of bioships appears nearby and destroys the Borg planet.
+A fleet of bioships then appears nearby and destroys the Borg planet.
 The Borg Cube, with Voyager in tow, narrowly escapes its destruction.